sshharma/sshharma/README.md

 - 💞️ I’m looking to collaborate on interesting projects
 - 📫 How to reach me: sachinjaywal@gmail.com
 - 😄 Pronouns: He/His/Him
-- ⚡ Fun fact: This is the hardest part; I will come up with something, soon.
+- ⚡ Fun fact: This is the hard part; I will come up with something, soon.